 Titanium is tenth in the list of most abundant elements present on earth.
 It is strong, lightweight, and, above all, corrosion-resistant.
 However, their magnetic behavior is not well understood.
 The lack of understanding raises a question: Is titanium magnetic?

-No, titanium is not magnetic and does stick to the magnet.
+No, titanium is not magnetic and does not stick to the magnet.
 Its paired electrons cancel their orbital spin.
 As a result, no magnetic moment is produced, which is responsible for magnetism.
 Moreover, this metal has very organized crystalline structures.
 So atoms are closely packed together, which further doesn’t support magnetic moments.

 This topic can be a head-scratcher if you don’t understand the concept of magnetism.
 But fret, as this comprehensive guide is going to be your savior.
 I will dive deep and explain magnetism and its presence in titanium.
 So, let’s get going!